teach-afp/www/input/lecture4.md

   run :: Program a -> IOSem a
   ```

-* We will use monads to handle the I/O effects!
+* We use monads to sequence I/O effects.

 * Scenario